jitsi/handbook/docs/dev-guide/electron-sdk.md

 ```

 ### Always On Top
-Displays a small window with the current active speaker video when the main Jitsi Meet window is not focused.
+Displays a small window with the currently active speaker video when the main Jitsi Meet window is not focused.

 **Requirements**:
 1. Jitsi Meet should be initialized through our [iframe API](https://github.com/jitsi/jitsi-meet/blob/master/doc/api.md)
 2. The `BrowserWindow` instance where Jitsi Meet is displayed should use the [Chrome's window.open implementation](https://github.com/electron/electron/blob/master/docs/api/window-open.md#using-chromes-windowopen-implementation) (set `nativeWindowOpen` option of `BrowserWindow`'s constructor to `true`).
-3. If you have a custom handler for opening windows you have to filter the always on top window.
+3. If you have a custom handler for opening windows you have to filter the always-on-top window.
 You can do this by its `frameName` argument which will be set to `AlwaysOnTop`.

 **Enable the aways on top:**